 By working in collaboration with settlement service providers, schools can support the wellbeing of students and families from refugee backgrounds.

 Humanitarian Settlement Program (HSP) – this program provides early practical support to humanitarian entrants on arrival, and throughout their initial settlement period, generally for up to 18 months after their arrival to Australia.

 Refugee Week is held annually in June.
 Schools are encouraged to involve their staff, students and communities in activities to raise awareness of Refugee Week through the school curriculum, extra-curricular activities and local events.

 In addition to classroom activities associated with Refugee Week, schools may wish to consider:

-- staging school assemblies, concerts, or family twilight activities celebrating the diversity of the local community.
+- holding school assemblies and concerts celebrating the cultural diversity of the local community

 - school poetry or essay competition

 Refugee Council of Australia- Refugee Week.